The Rook (comics): Dark Horse Comics

 Dark Horse Comics' Eerie Archives, which was released in twenty-seven volumes from 2009–2019, contains dozens of adventures that were previously unavailable beginning with volume 17 in 2014.
 In 2017, Dark Horse also released three volumes of W.B.
 DuBay's The Rook Archives, collecting part of The Rook comics' magazine run in Eerie issues 82–105 (though the character was not featured in issue 86) and Vampirella issue 70.
 Uncollected is The Rook magazine (14 issues) and subsequent appearances in Eerie #116, 120, 130, 132, 134, 136.

-From September 2015 to January 2016 a four-issue mini-series of The Rook was published by Dark Horse, written by 2Guns creator Steven Grant and illustrated by Paul Gulacy.
+From September 2015 to January 2016 a four-issue mini-series of The Rook was published by Dark Horse, written by Steven Grant and illustrated by Paul Gulacy.
 The mini-series was collected in the trade paperback The Rook Volume 1: Save Yourself (2016), and was followed by the original graphic novel The Rook Volume 2: Desperate Times (2016).
 A press release described the series with "Seeking his roots, a time traveling adventurer stumbles across history’s darkest secret, Quarb: an immortal genius who has terrorized and shaped human culture since the dawn of man.
 Though seriously outgunned he begins a lone guerrilla war across time, in pasts unheard of and futures undreamed off, to free humanity from the immortal’s unending grip."